HorizenOfficial/evm-documentation/docs/governance/03-voting_process/02-voting_process.md

 * **Non-Technical ZenIP/EONIP**

     * There must be at least 5% of the circulating supply of $ZEN participating in the vote.
-The proposal must receive morereceive at more votes in favor than against in order to pass.
+The proposal must receive more votes in favor than against in order to pass.

 Delegation is permitted, and $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.